micahredding/notes/docs/notes/Notes for Researchers on Christian Transhumanism.md

 In the above framework, Christian Transhumanism can thus be understood as:

 - (4) Radical Christian mission
-    - Seeking to pursue the ethical imperative of Christ and of God.
+    - Seeking to pursue the ethical imperative of Christ.
+	    - Transforming humanity into the likeness of Christ;
-    - Particularly by healing diseases, feeding the hungry, clothing the naked; by extending human life and well-being; by elevating people together in compassion and trust.
+	    - Healing diseases, feeding the hungry, clothing the naked;
+	    - extending human life and well-being;
+	    - elevating people together in compassion and trust.
     - This can entail both technological advocacy, and ethical advocacy.
     - A prime example of this is the Christian Transhumanist Association, and the larger Christian Transhumanist community.

-### Relevant historical figures:
-- 1600s Francis Bacon (father of scientific method, theological defense of scientific institutions)
-- 1600s Robert Boyle (early scientist, evangelical Christian, aspired to scientific longevity)
-- 1900s Nikolai Fyodorovich Fyodorov (Fedorov) (Russian Orthodox Christian, inspiration for Russian space program)
-- 1900s Teilhard de Chardin (jesuit priest, paleontologist, used term "transhuman", envisioned the Singularity)
-- 1950s Julian Huxley (atheist, humanist, modern transhumanist movement)
-- 1990s Max More, Natasha Vita-More (90s atheistic secular transhumanist movement)
-- 1990s Frank Tipler (physicist, transhumanist cosmology, later converted to Catholicism)

 ### The Religious History of Transhumanism